Citizenship Verification Form (PDF)

 - REAL ID issued by any of the United States of America or territories

 - Copy of South Carolina driver's license (if the student was born after January 1, 1986)

 - Certified Birth Certificate indicating the student was born in the United States or a territory of the United States.

 - Current U.S. Passport or U.S. Passport that has not expired more than ten years.

 - Certificate of Naturalization - USCIS Form (N-550 or N-570)

 - U.S. government issued Consular Report of Birth Abroad

 - Unexpired U.S. Active Duty/Retiree/Reservist Military ID Card (DOD DD-2)

-The Universty can accept photocopies of birth certificates and other citizenship documents, however, we reserve the right to demand production of the certified original in the event we have any questions about whether the copy is true and accurate, or in the event any of the information on the copy is unreadable.
+The university can accept photocopies of birth certificates and other citizenship documents; however, we reserve the right to demand the production of the certified original if we have any questions about whether the copy is true and accurate or in the event any of the information on the copy is unreadable.